WallarooLabs/wally/examples/python/celsius-kafka/README.md

 ## Running Celsius Kafka

-In order to run the application you will need Machida and the Cluster Shutdown tool.
-To build them, please see the [Linux](/book/getting-started/linux-setup.md) or [Mac OS](/book/getting-started/macos-setup.md) setup instructions.
-Alternatively, they could be run in Docker, please see the [Docker](/book/getting-started/docker-setup.md) setup instructions and our [Run an Application in Docker](/book/getting-started/run-a-wallaroo-application-docker.md) guide if you haven't already done so.
+In order to run the application you will need Machida, Giles Sender, and the Cluster Shutdown tool.
+We provide instructions for building these tools yourself and we provide prebuilt binaries within a Docker container.
+Please visit our [setup](/book/getting-started/choosing-an-installation-option.md) instructions to choose one of these options if you have not already done so.

-Note: If running in Docker, the relative paths are not necessary for binaries as they are all bound to the PATH within the container.
-You will not need to set the `PATH` variable and `PYTHONPATH` already includes the current working directory.
-The kafkfa cluster and kafkacat should be run from your host and not within the Docker container.

 You will also need access to a Kafka cluster.
 This example assumes that there is a Kafka broker listening on port `9092` on `127.0.0.1`.

+Note: If running in Docker, the kafkfa cluster and kafkacat should be run from your host and not within the Docker container.

 You will need three separate shells to run this application.
 Open each shell and go to the `examples/python/celsius-kafka` directory.